Symbian9/qmapshack-doc-wiki/DocGisItemsWpt.md

 ![maproom4.png](images/DocGisItemsWpt/maproom4.png)

 When moving the waypoint the cursor will be locked to move mode.
 On a right mouse button click the move action is aborted.
 On a left mouse button click the waypoint is dropped at the new position.
 If the cursor is close to the viewport's border, the map is moved.

 ## Project Waypoint

 ![maproom5.png](images/DocGisItemsWpt/maproom5.png)

 Different to moving the waypoint this will create a clone of the waypoint.
 You have to give an explicit distance and bearing the waypoint is moved.
+You might want to change the icon and the name.